 The greatest challenge over the past year has been the changes in staffing.
-With the resignation of the former director and Koriann moving into the Director position, a vacancy for a PR Specialist has remained since August 2023.
-To assist with the workload, staff from the Bradford and Ridgway PR programs have been providing ongoing support and coverage to ensure the quality of programming does not suffer.
-The director continues to collaborate with the marketing and human resources departments to brainstorm ideas for promoting the position.
+With the resignation of the former Director in December 2024 and Neil moving into the Director position in January 2025, the vacant PR Specialist position was only filled in March of 2025.
+To assist with the workload, staff from the Bradford and Ridgway PR programs have been providing ongoing support and coverage to ensure that the quality of programming does not suffer.
 In addition, regular meetings have been established to keep everyone updated on the progress and challenges of filling the vacancy.
 Despite these challenges, the dedication and flexibility of the team have been instrumental in maintaining our program standards.